Lukas-io/apollo_landing/README.md

-# 7DayLovers Landing Page
+# 7dayslove Landing Page

-A modern landing page for the 7DayLovers app with email collection functionality using Supabase.
+A modern landing page for the 7 Days Love app with email collection functionality using Supabase.

 ## Features